-You need a customizable report that gathers all the relevant KPIs from your client’s Facebook page and compiles them into a single document.
-Then you can then include your own analysis to create the perfect report in minutes.
-You save yourself tons of time by not having to sort manually through each Facebook page and pulling important data from them.
+A customizable Facebook reporting tool gathers all the relevant data from each client’s Facebook page and compiles them into a single report for you.
+After that, add your own analysis and you’ve just created the perfect client report in minutes.
+You save yourself countless hours without having to sort through each Facebook page and manually pull important data from them.

-We also have a Facebook dashboard template available if you'd rather display your data in real-time.
+Use our Facebook dashboard template to display your data in real-time.

 5 Things Included in Our Facebook Report